 The water from the tap in Guyana comes out brown, due to the chemicals in the water, which can be interesting if you're not expecting it!
 The water isn't polluted, but the tap water is generally not safe to drink.
 Stick to bottled water here.

 You shouldn't drink the tap water anywhere in Paraguay.
 Risks from doing so include dysentery, typhoid, and tuberculosis.
 Definitely not a place to even use the tap water to brush your teeth.

 You should avoid drinking the tap water everywhere in Peru.

 Drinking water is safe in Paramaribo, but ask a local for advice before drinking water outside of here, as it's not usually safe.
 If you're not sure, always go with bottled water.

 The tap water is safe to drink throughout Uruguay.

 The tap water is not safe to drink in Venezuela.
-The country is currently (2017) experiencing a shortage of bottled drinking water, so bring water purification products (iodine) with you, or a water filter, to make sure you'll have access to some.
+Bring water purification products (iodine) with you or a water filter to make sure you'll have access to clean water in case there's a shortage of bottled water, as was the case in 2017.
 Filtered water bottles are a good idea, or boiling the water before you drink will keep you safe and hydrated.